 RunPee has an early showing of Fantastic Beasts 2: The Crimes of Grindelwald next Tuesday, November 13th, three days before the film officially opens.
 I’ll be attending in full Hogwarts robes, with my cherished Elder Wand, getting early Peetimes.
 In any case, this is as good a time as any to rank the 9 movies thus far in the Wizarding World, from least good to the best.
 Remember, though, any of J.K.
 Rowling’s wizard movies are better and more consistent than just about any franchise out there, save the superhero flicks in the Marvel Cinematic Universe.

-UPDATE: Spoilers for the entire Harry Potter/Fantastic Beasts series starts here.
-Use a memory charm to forget what you’re about to read, if you’re not up to date with the series by 2020.
+UPDATED April 2022: Spoilers for the entire Harry Potter/Fantastic Beasts series starts here.
+Use a memory charm to forget what you’re about to read if you’re not up to date with the series through FB3.

 My subjective list, from worst to best, including Fantastic Beasts & Where to Find Them: